 Pros

-- End-to-end workflow (guide, recruiting, scheduling, incentives) that fixes “no time/team to schedule.”
+- End-to-end workflow (guide, recruiting, scheduling, incentives) that fixes “no time/team to schedule”

-- AI-moderated interviews with dynamic follow-ups for depth beyond surveys.
+- AI-moderated interviews with dynamic follow-ups for depth beyond surveys

-- Real-time analysis and reports for faster handoff, so insights don’t arrive too late.
+- Real-time analysis and reports for faster handoff, so insights don’t arrive too late

-- Scales to many sessions in parallel, solving “only 1–2 interviews/week.”
+- Scales to many sessions in parallel, solving “only 1–2 interviews/week”

-- Automation lowers effort versus agencies, addressing “agencies are too expensive.”
+- Automation lowers effort versus agencies, addressing “agencies are too expensive”

 Cons

-- Language breadth isn’t pitched as 29+
+- Language breadth isn’t pitched as 30+

-- Chat-first interviewing isn’t the centerpiece.
+- WhatsApp/chat-native interviewing isn’t the centerpiece

-- Numbers/tiers not public.
+- Numbers/tiers not public

 Trade-offs

-- Need budget-first → Qualz.ai.
+- Need budget-first → Qualz.ai

-- Already have a repo and want a hub → HeyMarvin.
+- Already have a repo and want a hub → HeyMarvin

 4. Qualz.ai